 – Medications, such as Pimobendan, can improve life expectancy and quality of life.

 Mitral valve disease is the most common cause of murmurs and heart failure in older dogs which is why it is the focus of this article.
 This condition is dreaded by owners who have dogs with heart disease.
 While it’s easy to feel hopeless, some interventions can be provided to help dogs with heart murmurs live a long and happy life.
 The key is to work closely with your family veterinarian and a veterinary cardiologist.

-Impact to Life Expectancy Based on the Cause of Heart Murmurs
+Impact on Life Expectancy Based on the Cause of Heart Murmurs

-Life expectancy of dogs with heart murmurs will greatly depend on the disease causing their murmurs: there are many different causes of heart murmurs in dogs.
-For example, murmurs may be secondary to a disease of the valves of the heart, a congenital defect of the heart, or a disease of the heart muscle:
+The life expectancy of dogs with heart murmurs will greatly depend on the disease causing their murmurs, as there are many different causes.
+For example, murmurs may be caused by a disease of the valves of the heart, a congenital defect of the heart, or a disease of the heart muscle: